23W-GBAC/Azukaego_blog/automation_three.md

 Step 2: Yes, I have become obsessed with the prompt, why don’t we prompt replicating multiply HTML, say 5 6 or 8:

-Step 3: Prompt again if the said number of HTML we want to replicate is the number we want to replicate, i might change my mind on the number of HTML I want sometimes and to save us the time of going to renaming those files at were they were replicated to, why don't we have that prompt iterate naming the said numbers of files we replicate and name them.
+Step 3: Prompt again if the said number of HTML we want to replicate is the number we actually want to replicate, i might change my mind on the number of HTML I want sometimes and to save us the time of going to renaming those files at were they were replicated to, why don't we have that prompt iterate naming the said numbers of files we replicate and name them.
 I mean what if there is an alien invasion and I need to write one more blog post before I get beamed up, who has time for copying and pasting and renaming?
 I already made the standard HTML I want to use for all my blog posts down to the blockquote.

 ```json